ASzc/nagoya/README.md

 ### Callbacks

-TODO

-Any exceptions thrown by the callbacks will not be caught.
+Callbacks offer the ability to plug-in additional domain-specific functionality.
+You can register any function from any module to an event.
+The directory of the configuration file is added to the Python path, so you may place the plugin modules there.
+The function will be called with one parameter: the calling container object, as defined in `nagoya.dockerext.container`.
+Any exceptions thrown by the callbacks will not be caught, and will cause the program to exit.

 Valid events:
 Name | Description